pcheek13/MorningMirror/README.md

    ```
 2. Update modules, API keys, or layout regions within `config/config.js` to suit your display.
 3. Restart MorningMirror to apply changes (`npm run start:x11` or restart the PM2 process).

+The default configuration ships with the MMM-Modulebar docked in the bottom-right corner so you can toggle core modules on or off without editing the config file.

 ## Troubleshooting common install errors
 - **`node: bad option: --run` when running `npm start`**: Older Node releases on Raspberry Pi OS do not ship with the experimental `--run` flag.
 The start scripts now call Electron directly; pull the latest changes and rerun `npm ci --omit=dev`.